jogoodma/homology-explorer/docs/draft_report.md

 Some additional problem constraints were as follows:

-- The application should be easily hostable so that it can be run easily and independently by researchers or hosted on the web.
+- The application should be easily hostable, so that it can be run turn-key and independently by researchers or hosted on the web.
-- The application should to be designed to a production-grade standard such that the application could support a moderate amount of concurrent users.
+- The application should be designed to a production-grade standard such that the application could support a moderate amount of concurrent users.
-- The application should provide an interactive and reactive user interface and allow for users to both search for and drill into various different genes, as well as tailor their results based on parameterizations of the various network operations.
+- The application should provide an interactive and reactive user interface and allow for users to both search for and drill into various different genes and their surrounding neighborhoods.

-## Project Execution Roadmap
+- Users should be able to easily execute a variety of network analysis methods and graph configurations while maintaining the ability to constrain their results through parameterization of the various network operations.

 # Methods